Complete Guide to Safely Selling a House for Cash

 - You can try listing the home on your own (FSBO or for sale by owner)

-- You can work with an as-is cash marketplace, like Sundae, that connects sellers with vetted, local cash buyers and handles the details of the transaction
+- You can work with an as-is cash marketplace, like Sundae, that connects sellers with trusted local cash buyers and handles the details of the transaction

 Marketing your property to cash buyers